Academy

 How to remind a client about an appointment (without spamming)

-A reminder sent at the right moment, in the right words, through the right channel makes the difference between a confirmed visit and an empty slot.
+A reminder sent at the right moment, in the right words, through the right channel can make the difference between a confirmed visit and an empty slot.

 The reminder problem

 Most specialists know they should send reminders.
-But when — one day before?
-Two hours before?
-And what to write?
+But when should you send one — a day before, two hours before?
+And what should you write?
 A message that sounds like spam gets ignored.
 No message at all and the client forgets.
-There's a middle ground.
+The best reminder sits somewhere in between.

 How to do reminders right

-The sweet spot is 24 hours ahead.
-Close enough that the appointment is top of mind, far enough that the client can still reschedule if needed.
+The sweet spot is usually 24 hours in advance.
+Close enough that the appointment is top of mind, but early enough that the client can still reschedule if needed.

 Use their preferred channel

-WhatsApp, Telegram, SMS, Viber — send through the channel the client already uses with you.
-Familiar sender = message gets opened.
+WhatsApp, Telegram, SMS, Viber — send the reminder through the channel the client already uses with you.
+A familiar sender means the message is more likely to be opened.

 Write like a person, not a system

-'Hi Anna, just a reminder about your appointment tomorrow at 2 PM.
-See you then!' beats 'AUTOMATED REMINDER: Booking #1234 is confirmed for 14:00.'
+"Hi Anna, just a reminder about your appointment tomorrow at 2 PM.
+See you then!" works far better than "AUTOMATED REMINDER: Booking #1234 is confirmed for 14:00."

 Include the magic link

-Add a one-tap confirm/reschedule link.
-It gives the client an easy action — and you get certainty about who's coming.
+Add a one-tap confirm or reschedule link.
+It gives the client an easy next step — and gives you certainty about who is actually coming.

 Start free